damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 others, that you find the most fulfillment, joy, and sense of accomplishment from your work.

-Companies have realized that purpose and mission are more impactful than money and profits.
+Today's companies have realized that purpose and mission are more impactful than money and profits.
 People want to work for a mission, a cause, that is bigger than themselves.
 For example, Satya Nadella is executing one of the most successful corporate turnarounds in history by focusing on purpose, mission, and empathy.
+Companies pride themselves on their ethics, values, and generosity.
+They've also realized that what's good for people is also good for business.

+Christian Beliefs

 For Christians, Keller reminds us that we are saved by faith, not works.
 Jesus came to save us, our battle has already been won.
 You can rest assured in your work that regardless of how successful or not you are, you can't be more saved than you are today.
 Knowing that, there is no reason to be anxious or worry about work or money.
+Be humbly confident in your work.

-Also, Christians realize that God is giving us work and we are working for Him.
+Also, Christians realize that God provides work and we are working for Him.
 Only your best will do.
 Christians should do their absolute best work, never cutting corners, knowing they are working for God, not man.

 ## Part 2: The Problems With Work